willyvaessen/100DaysofCode/README.md

 ## 15 September 2023

-Finshed Module 3 from the ["Web Developer with Angular"](https://www.sololearn.com/learn/courses/angular-developer) course on Sololearn.
+Finished Module 3 from the ["Web Developer with Angular"](https://www.sololearn.com/learn/courses/angular-developer) course on Sololearn.
 I made a start on [ES6](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/es6/) course on freeCodeCamp.